MysticVapour/iitkgp-rpeval/readme.md

    - Located in the `Unpublishable` folder within `KDSH_2025_Dataset_Extras/`.

 ### Augmentation Steps

+Note: Make sure your OPENAI key is set, check last section in this readme for help.

 1. Place raw research papers in the `input_rp` folder within `augment_rp/`.
 2. Run the augmentation script: